 The Governor's view of the matter was not approved of in the Province generally.
 It was considered that a slave taking a horse of his master to aid him in escaping from slavery was a venial offence, and not to be ranked with felonious horse stealing.
 This was the last attempt ever made by a Governor of Canada to surrender a fugitive slave on any pretence.
+The colored people in Canada were very loyal.
+A large company of them enlisted during the rebellion, and served under Captain Johnson Clench on the frontier-good and trusty soldiers they were.

-The colored people in Canada were very loyal, and a large company of them enlisted during the rebellion and served under Captain Johnson Clench on the frontier-good and trusty soldiers they were.
+The question of the Clergy Reserves inflamed party politics, and broke up the old harmony which had existed so long.
+Many loyal men came under the influence of a new agitator, William Lyon Mackenzie, a countryman and imitator of Robert Gourlay.
+Mackenzie first settled at Queenston, and there started a newspaper, The Colonial Advocate, which in personalities, rancor and venom exceeded anything yet seen in Canada, or since.
+Mackenzie took up the Clergy Reserves disputes, land grants, war losses, taxes, and the characters of public men, the last especially.
+Men in those days were more sensitive than now to what newspapers said of them, and savage feelings were evoked by every issue of Mackenzie's This led to a remarkable prosecution of Mackenzie by William Hamilton Merritt, the gallant Captain of Provincial Dragoons in the War of 1812, and the promoter of the Welland Canal.
+Mackenzie attacked him on all points in the foulest language, charging him with frauds and falsifications in canal affairs.
+Merritt sued him for libel, and a great and prolonged trial took place at Niagara.
+Needless to go over it -Merritt beat Mackenzie in the court, to the general satisfaction of reasonable men.
+Mackenzie, finding that Niagara offered him too narrow a scope for his ambition, removed to

-The question of the Clergy Reserves inflamed party politics and broke up the old harmony which had existed so long, and drew many loyal men under the influence of a new agitator, William Lyon McKenzie, a countryman and imitator of Robert Gourlay.
-McKenzie first settled at Queenston, and there started a newspaper, The Colonial Advocate, which in personalities, rancour and venom exceeded anything yet seen in Canada, or since.
-McKenzie took up the clergy reserve disputes, the land grants, the war losses, taxes, and characters of public men, the last especially.
-Men in those days were more sensitive than now to what newspapers said of them, and savage feelings were evoked by every issue of McKenzie's paper.
-This led to a remarkable prosecution of McKenzie by William Hamilton Merritt, the gallant Captain of Provincial Dragoons in the war of 1812 and the promoter of the Welland Canal.
-McKenzie attacked him on all points in the foulest language, charging him with frauds and falsifications in canal Merritt sued him for libel, and a great and prolonged trial took place in the court at Niagara.
-Needless to go over it-Merritt beat McKenzie in the court, to the general satisfaction of reasonable men, and McKenzie, finding Niagara offered him too narrow a scope for his ambition, removed to York, and there published his weekly Colonial Advocate, which, in the paucity of newspapers at that day in the country, was extensively read, and influenced party spirit to a serious degree, and with a bad effect on McKenzie himself, for it led him to exaggerate his powers of mischief.
-He misunderstood the inherent loyalty of the people generally, and could not foresee that they would rise and crush any armed rebellion, no matter who tried it
+York, and there published his weekly Colonial Advocate, which, in the paucity of newspapers at that day in the country, was extensively read.
+It influenced party spirit to a serious degree, and had a bad effect on Mackenzie himself, for it led him to exaggerate his powers of mischief.
+He misunderstood the inherent loyalty of the people generally, and could not foresee that they would rise and crush any armed rebellion, no matter who tried it.3

-The elections, 1836, had turned against McKenzie's party.
-He was himself returned, but the new Parliament turned him out, and McKenzie, without the knowledge of the leaders of the Reform party-Baldwin, Bidwell, Rolf, Morrison and others-formed a conspiracy with his personal followers to rise in arms and overthrow the Provincial Government, take possession of Toronto, and virtually proclaim an independent State.
+The elections in 1836 had turned against Mackenzie's when the second against Mackenzie's who had been second against Mackenzie party.
+He himself was returned, but the new Parliament turned him out.
+Thereupon Mackenzie, without the knowledge of the leaders of the Reform party-Baldwin, Bidwell, Morrison and others-formed a conspiracy with his personal followers to rise in arms, overthrow the Provincial Government, take possession of Toronto, and virtually proclaim an independent State.